pivotal/blog/content/post/transformation-roi.md

 date: 2017-09-14T17:16:22Z
 draft: true
 short: |
-  This blog post explores how enterprises can reduce waste and continuously experiment leading to the product evolution and effective use of CAPEX to realize the true ROI Value of cloud native with Pivotal
+  This blog post explores how enterprises can reduce waste and continuously experiment leading to the product evolution and effective use of CAPEX to realize the true ROI Value of cloud native with Pivotal.
 title: Continuous Market Disruption
 image:
 ---